 What happens after I submit my completed application?

 Upon completion of your application, you will be scheduled for an interview.
-Interviews typically occur March through August.
+Interviews typically occur every other month through out the year.
 You will be scored based on a variety of factors during your interview.
 Your overall score will then determine where you fall on the rank list.
 If you are not indentured after two years on the list, your name will be removed.